mqo00/mqo00.github.io/docs/_en_research/1-honor.md

 I received a **$6500** [DC Honor Thesis scholarship][scholarship] for this project.
 I’ll use my senior year and 2021 summer to conduct the game design workshops in 4 conditions (prescriptive statements, guided questions, concrete examples, and control group), differed by presentation formats of learning science principles in a design-support tool like [this][interactive LS] (in the workshop, we used this [simplified tool]).
 I’ll use expert evaluation on the design pitch product from the workshops and other qualitative and quantitative methods to analyze the collaboration process and generate some insights on how can we best present learning science principles to support the CS game design.

-I've written a series of blogs about my research [background][Blog1], [design][Blog2], and [implementation][Blog3] during the summer, and our work-in-progress was accepted by the 2021 [CHI-Play] conference (I'm the first author)[^3].
-We will conduct all workshops and start data analysis during 2021 Fall, then we will seek publication of this work to conferences such as ISLS.
+I've written a series of blogs about my research [background][Blog1], [design][Blog2], and [implementation][Blog3] during the summer.
+We've published our work-in-progress to the 2021 [CHI-Play] conference (I'm the first author, checkout our [presentation] here)[^3].
+We conducted all workshops and started data analysis during 2021 Fall, then we will seek publication of this work to conferences such as ISLS and CHI-DIS.

 [^1]: Aleven, V., Myers, E., Easterday, M., & Ogan, A. (2010).
 Toward a Framework for the Analysis and Design of Educational Games. *2010 Third IEEE International Conference on Digital Game and Intelligent Toy Enhanced Learning*, 69–76. [https://doi.org/10.1109/DIGITEL.2010.55][Citation1]
 [^2]: Kenneth R Koedinger, Julie L Booth, and David Klahr.
 2013.
 Instructional Complexity and the Science to Constrain It. *Science* 342, 6161: 935–937. [https://doi.org/10.1126/science.1238056][Citation2]